HEALTHY EATING POLICY

 - When refreshments are provided at school-related events, the school may provide healthy choices i.e. Fruit and water at Sports Day.

 - Sweet treats for birthdays such as cakes and buns, may be brought into school.
+For the duration of the Covid pandemic, only individually wrapped treats are permitted.

 - Nutrition & healthy eating will be included as part of the school curriculum.